tundish/blathnaid/blathnaid/book/chapters.rst

 Suspicion
 ---------

 No one really knew what went on the Temple, but the less they knew, the more they could guess.
-From then on, the Smiths started to leave the City.
-The ones who could not flee, organised themselves, and there was rioting.
+The Smiths made preparations to leave the City.
+Those who would not flee armed themselves, and there were riots.
 But Ingomer called an emergency, and the unrest was put down by the Guards.

 Insurrection
 ------------